saachisdc/Cozy_Adlib_Game/README.md

 1. A story is typed out using a typewriter effect.
 2. At certain points, the text pauses and shows a placeholder (`...choose a button below...`).
 3. The user selects one of three icon-based choices.
 4. The placeholder is replaced with the chosen word, and the story continues based on that word using randomized branch inserts.
+5. For each word selected, an image shows up on the left or right of the screen near the chosen word.
-For each story, there are 1,728 slightly different stories that can be generated.
+6. For each story, there are 1,728 slightly different stories that can be generated.
-5. The game tracks which choices the user made.
-6. At the end, the story’s final line can change based on how many “correct” choices were made.
+7. At the end, the story’s final line can change based on how many “correct” choices were made.
+8. The game tracks which choices the user made, and a model checks if the branches created included "wholesome", "kinda odd", or "totally unhinged" words.
-7. For Story 1 and 2, the user receives a heuristic score based on the story generated, as well as a "wholesome", "kinda odd", and "totally unhinged" label
+9. For Story 1 and 2, the user receives a heuristic score based on the story generated, as well as a "wholesome", "kinda odd", and "totally unhinged" label
-8. For Story 3, in addition to the heuristic score and label, the user also gets a Naive Bayes score and commentary on whether the heuristic and NB score matched
+10. For Story 3, in addition to the heuristic score and label, the user also gets a Naive Bayes score and commentary on whether the heuristic and NB score matched

 ---